 In the event either party should declare a grievance nongrievable or nonarbitrable, the original grievance shall be considered amended to include this issue.
-The parties agree to raise any questions of grievability or arbitrability of a grievance, prior to the limit for the written answer in the final step of this procedure, except for grievability/arbitrability issues related to sunset provisions, which must be raised, at least 30 days prior to the arbitration hearing.
+The parties agree to raise any questions of grievability or arbitrability of a grievance, at least 21 days prior to the arbitration hearing.
 All disputes of grievability/arbitrability shall be referred as threshold issues in the related grievance, except where the parties agree to hear the threshold issue and merits of the grievance separately.